SAS Institute. The Power to Know

 Complete the following checklist to use later, during the installation and migration step, when the SAS Deployment Wizard prompts you for ports to designate for the new SAS 9.2 servers.
 The deployment wizard uses the same ports when migrating the SAS 9.1.3 servers.

 Note: This checklist assumes that you are migrating to SAS 9.2 using the same machines that you used to run SAS 9.1.3.
 (You can change these port assignments in SAS 9.2 with the Port Remap utility.
-For more information, see Change Ports and Host Names Used By SAS Products.)
+For more information, see Change Ports Used By SAS Products.)
 If you are using new machines, then you need to make sure that the same ports that you designated for your SAS 9.1.3 servers are available on the new machines.
 For more information, see "Designating Ports" in the SAS 9.1.3 Intelligence Platform: Installation Guide available at http://support.sas.com/913administration. [cautionend]

 The following table lists new servers that have been introduced in SAS 9.2: